isotoxin/toxcore-vs/README.md

 # toxcore-vs

-All necessary libs to build static toxcore using Visual Studio 2013/2015
+All necessary libs to build static toxcore using Visual Studio 2015 (2013 is no longer supported)

 <h4>Differences from the original toxcore</h4>